The extragalactic $\gamma$-ray background: imprints from the physical properties and evolution of star-forming galaxy populations: Galaxy population model

-where we use a reference mass of $M_{\star} = 5\times 10^{10}\;\!{\rm M}_{\odot}$, and $\beta = 0.22$ for SFGs, or $\beta = 0.75$ for quiescent galaxies.\footnote{Note that this separation between SFGs and quiescent galaxies is in addition to the sub-division of the SFGs into starbursts and main sequence SFGs.} The redshift-dependence is given by
+where we use a reference mass of ${M^{\star}_{\rm 0}} = 5\times 10^{10}\;\!{\rm M}_{\odot}$, and $\beta = 0.22$ for SFGs, or $\beta = 0.75$ for {quenched} galaxies.\footnote{Note that this separation between SFGs and {quenched} galaxies is in addition to the sub-division of the SFGs into starbursts and main sequence SFGs described in section~\ref{sec:sb_and_ms}.} The redshift-dependence is given by